taatuut/mongeoexperts/README.md

 # Contact

 Feel free to contact me with any questions and remarks.
 Also about issues you run into and possible improvements.
 The usual works-on-my-machine-disclaimer: this code should run out of the box with just an Atlas connection string added, if not ping me and we'll dive into it.
-Of course I envourage everyone to adapt the code at their needs, change it to load real world data, and add more features! :-)
+Of course I encourage everyone to adapt the code at their needs, change it to load real world data, and add more features! :-)

 ```
 {